Frequently Asked QuestionsPlease click on the plus sign icons to the left of each question to reveal answer.

 We are open on Sundays and Mondays from 1 to 4 pm.
 However, if you have a special interest group or are planning a family reunion we are happy to arrange an opening at a time which is mutually suitable.

-In the east, as far as Bonney Avenue, in the north to Kedron Brook, in the south to Gregory Terrace and west to Enoggera Road.
+In the east, as far as Bonney Avenue, in the north to Kedron Brook, in the south to Breakfast/Enoggera creek and west to Enoggera Road.
+We also have records regarding Gordon Park and Herston which were originally not in the Windsor Town boundary.